Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Introduction

-In short, we found that the creation of derivative datasets and models, broader technological and social change, the lack of clarity of licenses, and dataset management practices can introduce a wide range of ethical concerns.
-Based on these findings, we conclude the paper with recommendations for harm mitigation in machine learning research.
+\begin{itemize}[leftmargin=*] \item Dataset retraction has a limited effect on mitigating harms (Section \ref{issue:decentralized}).
+Our analysis shows that even after \duke{} and \msceleb{} were retracted, their underlying data remained widely available and continued to be used in research papers.
+Because of such ``runaway data,'' retractions are unlikely to cut off data access; moreover, without a clear indication of the underlying intention, retractions may have limited normative influence.

+\item Derivatives raise new ethical concerns (Section \ref{issue:derivatives}).
+The derivatives of \duke{}, \msceleb{}, and LFW that we document enable the use of the dataset in production settings, introduce new annotations of the data, or apply additional data processing steps.
+Each of these alterations lead to a unique set of ethical considerations.

+\item Licenses, a primary mechanism governing dataset use, can lack substantive effect (Section \ref{issue:tos}).
+We found that the licenses of \duke{}, \msceleb{}, and LFW do not effectively restrict production use of the datasets.
+In particular, while the original license of \msceleb{} only permits non-commercial research use of the dataset, only 3 of 21 GitHub repositories we found containing models pre-trained on \msceleb{} included the same designation.
+We found anecdotal evidence suggesting that production use of models trained on non-commercial datasets is commonplace.

+\item The ethical concerns associated with a dataset can change over time, as a result of both technological and social change (Section \ref{issue:context}).
+In the case of LFW and the influential ImageNet dataset \cite{imagenet}, technological advances opened the door for production use of the datasets, raising new ethical concerns.
+Additionally, various social factors led to a more critical understanding of the demographic composition of LFW and the annotation practices underlying ImageNet.

+\item While dataset management and citation practices can support harm mitigation, current practices have several shortcomings (Section \ref{issue:citation}).
+Dataset documentation is not easily accessible from citations and is not persistent.
+Moreover, dataset use is not clearly specified in academic papers, often resulting in ambiguities.
+Finally, current infrastructure does not support the tracking of dataset use or of derivatives in order to retrospectively understand the impact of datasets. \end{itemize}

+Based on these findings, we revisit existing recommendations for mitigating the harms that arise from datasets, and adapt them to encompass the broader set of concerns we describe here.
 Our approach emphasizes steps that can be taken after dataset creation, which we call dataset stewarding.
 We advocate for responsibility to be distributed among many stakeholders including dataset creators, conference program committees, dataset users, and the broader research community.